 (b) General.
 This chapter applies to an award of MFDL funds by the Department and establishes the general requirements associated with the application and award process for such funds.
 Applicants pursuing MFDL assistance from the Department are required to certify, among other things, that they have familiarized themselves with all applicable rules that govern that specific program including, but not limited to this chapter, Chapter 1 of this title (relating to Administration), Chapter 2 of this title (relating to Enforcement), Chapter 10 of this title (relating to Uniform Multifamily Rules), Chapter 11 of this title (relating to Housing Tax Credit Program Qualified Allocation Plan (QAP)), and Chapter 12 of this title (relating to Multifamily Housing Revenue Bond Rules) will apply if MFDL funds are layered with those other Department programs.
-The Applicant is also required to certify that it is familiar with any other federal, state, or local financing sources that it identifies in its Application.
+The Applicant is also required to certify that it is familiar with the requirements of any other federal, state, or local financing sources that it identifies in its Application.
 Any conflict with rules, regulations, or statutes will be resolved on a case by case basis that allows for compliance with all requirements.
 Conflicts that cannot be resolved may result in Application ineligibility, with the right to an Appeal as provided in 10 TAC §1.7 of this title (relating to Appeals Process) or 10 TAC §11.902 of this title (relating to Appeals Process), as applicable.

 (c) Waivers.
 Requests for waivers of any program rules or requirements must be made in accordance with 10 TAC §11.207 of this title (relating to Waiver of Rules), as limited by the rules in this chapter.
 In no instance will the Department consider a waiver request that would violate federal program requirements or state or federal statute, as provided in paragraphs (1) through (3) of this subsection.

 (1) Waivers for Layered Developments.
-For Direct Loan Developments contemporaneously layered with Competitive Housing Tax Credits, the Board may not waive any provision of the Notice of Funding Availability (NOFA).
+For Direct Loan Developments layered with Competitive Housing Tax Credits, the Board may not waive any provision of the Notice of Funding Availability (NOFA).
 The Board may not waive rules that are federally required, or that have been incorporated as a required part of the Department’s Consolidated Plan or One Year Action Plan (OYAP) to the U.S. Department of Housing and Urban Development (HUD);

 (2) Waivers for Non-Layered Developments.
-For Direct Loan Developments not contemporaneously layered with Competitive Housing Tax Credits, an Applicant may request that the Department amend its NOFA, amend its Consolidated Plan or OYAP, or ask HUD to grant a waiver of its regulations.
+For Direct Loan Developments not layered with Competitive Housing Tax Credits, an Applicant may request that the Department amend its NOFA, amend its Consolidated Plan or OYAP, or ask HUD to grant a waiver of its regulations.
 If the Applicant’s request is approved by the Department’s Governing Board (Board), the Application Acceptance Date will then be the date the Department completes the amendment process or receives a waiver from HUD.
-If this date occurs after the NOFA closes, the Applicant will be required to apply, and the Direct Loan awardee (pre-closing) may be required to reapply under a new or otherwise open NOFA; and
+If this date occurs after the NOFA closes, the Applicant will be required to submit a new Application, and the Direct Loan awardee (pre-closing) may be required to reapply, under a new or otherwise open NOFA; and

 (3) Waivers under Closed NOFAs.
 The Board may not waive any portion of a closed NOFA prior to Construction Completion.
 Thereafter, the Board may only waive any portion of a closed NOFA as part of an approved Asset Management Division work out.
 Allowable Post-Closing Amendments are described in 10 TAC §13.13 of this title.